feliscatusmeows/libjlog/README.md

 logger.debug("Breakpoint 1");
 ```

 It is not recommended to make multiple instances of the same logger.
-While it will not cause any issues, it is generally a bad practise to do so.
+While it will not cause any issues, it is generally a bad practice to do so.

 ## Support
 If you find any bugs or have feature suggestions, feel free to open an issue.